Haunted Locations in Scotland, including a phantom train

-Wartime aerodromes, where so many young men left the ground and never returned to it, are often strange and atmospheric places and often develop reputations as haunted locations.
+Wartime aerodromes, where so many young men left the ground and never returned to it, are often strange and atmospheric places.

 Montrose aerodrome was haunted by the ghost of an Irishman whose World War I biplane had a botched repair and broke up in flight.
 He had no parachute.
 Other later hauntings have also been reported.
 Paranormal investigators here have photographed ‘orbs of light’.
 Errr, guys, these were probably just reflections from the photo-flash off shiny surfaces.
 The Montrose Air Station Heritage Centre is at Waldron Road, Montrose, Angus.

 Quite well known in the league table of haunted locations, this formerly was Scotland’s most haunted youth hostel, with a long record of ghost appearances.
 These include phantom pipe music and organ music, also a lady in white and an apparition carrying a sword.
 The old Nursery or Schoolroom is the most haunted part, with a long list of unsettling goings-on.
 (They must have had plenty to talk about in this hostel common room in the evenings – though at time of writing the hostel is closed and there are plans to turn the castle into a luxury hotel.)
 Located by Culrain, Sutherland.

 If you seek out places with a reputation for unexplained sightings, then this is the one that needs the most effort to visit on foot.
 It’s an all-day high level excursion.
 The Big Grey Man of Ben Macdhui (An Fear Liath Mor) – a modern day giant – most famously made his presence felt to Professor Norman Collie, an eminent scientist, in 1891.